Melodi3D/CVToolkit/README.md

 # Custom CV Kit
-Custom CV Kit is a Maya toolset designed to streamline the creation and management of custom CV-based controls and modeling landmarks.
+Custom CV Kit is a Maya toolset designed to expedite the creation and management of custom CV-based controls and modeling landmarks.
 This is an expanded version of my original landmarkTool project.